Celebrity Traitors: Alan Carr was always my winner - even though the odds were on Stephen Fry to triumph

 Even before The Celebrity Traitors had aired on BBC One, booking agents were already sharing their odds on the winner.
 Stephen Fry was leading the way in Casino Bets’ stakes, with odds of 4/1 to deceive and bluff his way to victory.

 Sir Stephen is a man of many things; a broadcaster, comedian, writer, actor and brainbox.
-But is he the champion of The Celebrity Traitors 2025?
+But was he the champion of The Celebrity Traitors 2025?
+No, he absolutely wasn’t.

 Claudia honoured Stephen’s request and didn’t pick him as one of the Traitors.
 She did, however, tap Alan on the shoulder, along with chat show host Jonathan Ross and singer Cat Burns.